SamarthWalse10/gm-Id-Plot-Visualization-Tool/README.md

 1. **`create_gmId_tb.il` (The Architect):** A fully generalized Cadence SKILL script.
 It programmatically generates a perfectly wired, unified schematic testbench for simultaneous diode-connected NMOS and PMOS characterization.
 2. **`run_gmId_char.ocn` (The Engine):** A robust OCEAN script that executes an ultra-high-resolution DC sweep (e.g., 100nA to 10mA with 10nA steps).
 It extracts the exact operating points (gm, gds, cgg, Vth), formats them into `.csv` files, and automatically scrubs gigabytes of temporary simulation data from your hard drive to keep your workspace clean.
-3. **`main_tsmcN65.ipynb` (The Lens):** A highly optimized Python dashboard using Plotly and SciPy.
+3. **`main_gmId_plotter.ipynb` (The Lens):** A highly optimized Python dashboard using Plotly and SciPy.
 It effortlessly handles millions of data points using real-time cubic spline interpolation, allowing you to interactively analyze sizing methodologies.

 ---